 The second thing you’ll want to do is set your wedding date.
 You’ll want to make a list of major holidays, important events (think milestone birthdays and anniversaries) and local celebrations that may mess with your wedding plans.
 You’ll probably want to avoid all of those, if at all possible.
-Also, if you’re looking to cut costs, you may want to think about choosing a date in the off season as opposed to smack in the middle of the summer.
+Also, if you’re looking to cut costs, you may want to think about choosing a date in the offseason as opposed to smack in the middle of the summer.

 Make your guest list

 Before you get into plotting out your guest list you’ll want to take a few deep breaths and channel your inner yogi, because it can get a bit stressful.
 Remember, your list doesn’t have to be set in stone just yet, but you should have a pretty good idea of the number of people you’ll be hosting.
-Do you want a massive 400 person soiree or only 20 of your nearest and dearest?
+Do you want a massive 100+ person outdoor event or only 20 of your nearest and dearest?
 Have a meeting with your spouse and both sets of parents and hash things out.
 This ballpark number will help you find a venue that fits your group perfectly.

 Book your venue

-When you start planning your wedding, you don’t need to have your theme ironed out or your colour palette set in stone to find that perfect venue.
+When you start planning, you don’t need to have your wedding theme ironed out or your colour palette set in stone to find that perfect venue.
 In fact, your venue might be just what you need to inspire your wedding’s finer details.
 If you fall in love with a rustic barn it may encourage you to choose wildflowers for your arrangements and a more casual catering style.
 Alternatively, if your heart gets stolen by a swanky hotel ballroom you may be more inclined to host a black tie affair complete with a live jazz band and ritzy hors d'oeuvres.

 Hire a planner